mattyjsmith/CI-RS/README.md

 This data set contains the expected mortality rates from life tables that are stratified by age, sex, year, and another variable (cmb).

 ### Functions.R
-This R script contains the necessary functions used within the "CI&RS" script.
+This R script contains the necessary functions used within the "CI&RS" script:

   1) ***cDataDesignOptim*** is the function to simulate patient characteristics.
   2) ***cdatasimulationT1WeibOptim*** is the function to simulate the failure time and vital status (only after simulating the patient characteristcs).